-- Use ~1 kg soda ash to 4 litres muriatic acid to neutralise the acid, then rinse thoroughly with fresh water.
+- Use ~1 kg soda ash to 4 litres of muriatic acid to neutralise the acid, then rinse thoroughly with fresh water.

-- Use protective clothing, including a mask, goggles, and rubber gloves on hands and feet is a must during this process.
+- Use protective clothing, including a mask, goggles, and rubber gloves on the hands and feet is a must during this process.

 Simple and efficient.

 Professional pool cleaners are trained to recognise different types of stains and deposits that have built up on your pool tiles.
 Different products are recommended depending on the kind of dirt buildup on the tile and grout.

 Calcium carbonate scaling will appear as a flaky white crust.
 In addition to commercial cleaners, a pumice stone and diligent scrubbing are alternatives.
 Calcium silicate is a problematic type of scaling to remove.
 It appears as white-grey scum and is very hard to remove.

 Pool maintenance and tile cleanup can be a challenge in today's busy world.
 Sometimes it is easier to contract a pool cleaning company to stay on top of your pool's health.
 Pool tiles can cost around $50 to $95 per square metre when maintenance has not been performed regularly.